aquarial/amazons-game/README.md

 get to in fewer moves than the opponent.

 The AI has some interesting quirks.
 I have been soundly beaten in the mid-game, but it has a tendency to blunder the end game.
-I know there are some bugs in the win-condition for the endgame because AI-AI battles record the wrong team winning.

 The UI is limited, but functional.
 Some improvements I'm considering:

-* 'undo' command to go back a turn
-* 'ai' command to let the ai play for you one turn
+* 'help command to list available commands
+* Better cli printing to mention other available commands
 * See the heuristic evaluation score for each board position
-* Alternate move input methods
+* Alternate move input methods (TUI?)
+* Multi-threaded AI

 ```
 $ cargo run --release